 What you need to know about software liability

-- Could I be sued for a software design defect?
+- Could I be sued for a software defect?

-- Would software developer insurance or software product liability insurance reduce my risks?
+- Would technology business insurance reduce my risks?

-For someone to sue a software developer for negligence, Berger says that the case must meet the following criteria:
+For someone to successfully sue a software developer for negligence, they must prove that:

-- The software vendor owed the user a duty to provide functioning software;
+- The software vendor had a duty to provide functioning software to the user

-- The software did not live up to that standard;
+- The software did not perform as promised

 These criteria apply when there’s no contract between the developer and client, according to standard tort law.